 You may have come across other bloggers who talk about having reached high page views or sessions to their site.
-While it may sound impressive to see an image that shows high page views, it is important to view those numbers in comparison to the rest of the data.
-The image below shows a site with over 16K page views which is a really great number to reach.
-However, when you view it in perspective to the rest of the data, it isn't as impressive as you might think.
+While it may sound impressive to see an image that shows high page views, it is important to view that stat with the rest of their numbers.

 What Are Great Blogging Stats

 Now that you understand the correlation between all the numbers, take a look at the image below from Kingdom Bloggers.
 The ratio of 25,890 users and 30,757 sessions to over 41K page views is a great ratio.
 This means that individual users are coming back for additional sessions AND they are clicking through to additional content while they are there (page views).
 They are also spending an average of just over a minute on each page (instead of just a couple of seconds.
 Generally speaking:

 - Sessions should be higher than Users